VIDA-NYU/tile2net/README.md

 <img src="./images/overview.png" alt="Overview" width="50%">
 </p>

-Tile2Net is an end-to-end tool for automated mapping of pedestrian infrastructure using aerial imagery.
+Tile2Net is an end-to-end tool for automated mapping of pedestrian infrastructure from aerial imagery.
 We trained a semantic segmentation model to detect roads, sidewalk, crosswalk, and footpath from orthorectified imagery.
 The results are then converted to geo-referenced polygons and finally a topologically interconnected centerline network is generated.
 This work is as an important step towards a robust and open-source framework that enables comprehensive